 Note, sessions such as English and Chinese language will be repeated, where necessary, to accommodate time zones and to ensure smaller teacher-student ratios.

 Flexible Learning

-Extended activities offer opportunities to explore and develop new skills:
+Extended activities offer opportunities to explore and develop new skills.
+These may include practising physical activities; Librarian story reading; Music activities; Art; focus on wellbeing

-- Practising physical activities

-- Librarian story reading

-- Music activities

-- Art

-- Wellbeing

 Time Frames for Live Sessions